Advanced Decision-Making in Vestibular Medicine Algorithms and Heuristics Bootcamp

 Discussion - You’ll work on timed in-class exercises and projects individually and in teams to put classroom teachings into practice.
 Please note: there will be multiple time slots throughout the bootcamp so you can jump in when your schedule allows.

 Project Work - Instructor-guided team exercises to problem-solve multi-factorial and complex patient scenarios.

 Algorithms & Heuristics - Final Project - Students will work in small groups to leverage the skills and techniques shared throughout the course in this final project through the utilization of the VestMed Algorithms & Heuristics Clinical Resource Guide, which every graduate will receive.

 The pre-lab content will include the following:

-an update on vestibular-related assessments and therapy interventions
+- an update on cervical, vision, and vestibular-related assessments and therapy interventions

 Throughout the month of May, participants will have access to live lectures with a variety of team exercises.
-The live instruction will occur twice per week (Tuesday evenings and Saturdays) and will be recorded for later viewing due to participants based in different time zones.
+The live instruction will be recorded for later viewing due to participants based in different time zones.
 Participants will also be required to contribute to a discussion board weekly in 360NeuroGO regarding vestibular-related topics posed by various faculty members.